 - You should see the Law School Registrar to determine if the delay will affect your graduation date.
 If you have not yet submitted a Diploma Privilege application, the application deadline (thirty days following degree conferral) may have already passed.
 Early application with the Board of Bar Examiners avoids this problem.

 Part-time student status is entirely the choice of the individual student, and students may change from part-time to full-time status or vice versa when they choose, subject to the usual rules about dropping and adding classes.
-See Chapters 3 and 7 of the Law School Rules for more information about part-time status at matriculation or during law school.
+See Chapter 3 and Chapter 7 of the Law School Rules for more information about part-time status at matriculation or during law school.

 In general, part-time students must abide by the same requirements as full-time students.
 They must complete the full sequence of First Year courses within two years of matriculation and must complete the 90 credits for the J.D. within six years of matriculation.
 Completing the required first-year courses in two years must be accomplished during the academic years.
 Except for the three-credit courses that qualify as the first year "electives," first-year courses are not offered during inter-session or summer sessions.
 In most cases, part-time students must be enrolled at least half-time for two academic years in order to satisfy the two-year rule.

 Part-time students are eligible for clinical programs, internships and externships, law reviews and journals and other special activities on the same basis as full-time students.
 Most of these programs are open to students after they have completed a certain number of credits, rather than a certain number of semesters.